local food

 food security

-Growing food poverty
+Future food poverty

 Food prices are rising inexorably as a result of escalating economic inequality and this is driving food poverty ever deeper.
 The global food supply chains we rely on are being undermined by climate change, political and economic instability and war.
 These create sudden price rises.